CloudCommandos/exercises/virtual-cluster/alex.md

-# **Creation of Virtual Cluster**
+# ***Creation of Virtual Cluster***
 *Herein documents the process taken to create a Highly-available VM Cluster*
 ***
 ### *Setting up an environment for the creation of the VM cluster*
 >After some research, Google Cloud Platform(GCP) was selected because it provided free credits of $300USD which is plentiful for this test setup.
 To set up the VM cluster, nested VMs are required.
-The steps to creating a nested VM image is stated below;
+The steps to creating a nested VM image is stated below:
 - Create a boot disk from an existing image with an operating system of your choice on GCP
 - Use the boot disk to create a custom image with the special license key required for nested virtualization.
 - Run the following code on gcloud command-line tool to create the custom nested VM image: `gcloud compute images create nested-vm-image \